Axway/flowmanager/README.md

 FM_DATABASE_USER_PASSWORD        |  \<string>   |  MongoDB password.
 FM_DATABASE_USE_SSL              |  \<boolean>  |  MongoDB use ssl.
 FM_DATABASE_CERTIFICATES         |  \<string>   |  MongoDB certificate.
+FM_DATABASE_ENDPOINTS            |  \<string>   |  MongoDB endpoints as a comma separated list of host:port.
+To be used for mongo db cluster connection instead of the host and port parameters
+FM_DATABASE_REPLICA_SET          |  \<string>   |  MongoDB replica set name.
+Only for mongo db cluster connection.
 FM_GOVERNANCE_CA_CERTIF_ALIAS    |  \<string>   |  Alias of the custom governance certificate.
 FM_GOVERNANCE_CA_FILE            |  \<string>   |  File name of the custom governance certificate.
 FM_GOVERNANCE_CA_PASSWORD        |  \<string>   |  Password of the custom governance certificate.